faizansaiyed123/CRUD/README.md

 }

 Usage:

-Run Signup first to create a new user.
+1: Run Signup to create a new user.
-Run Login to obtain the access_token.
-Copy the returned token into the access_token environment variable.
+-> The token will be returned and stored automatically in the access_token environment variable.

-You can now test all authenticated endpoints (Create Post, Update, Delete, Like, Comment).
-Non-authenticated endpoints (Get Posts, Get Comments) can be tested directly.
+2: Run Login to log in with your credentials.
+->The script will update the token automatically.

+3:Test authenticated endpoints:
+-> Create Post
+->Update Post
+->Delete Post
+->Like Post
+->Comment on Post

+4:Test non-authenticated endpoints directly:
+->Get Posts
+->Get Comments

 Notes:
-Make sure your FastAPI server is running: uvicorn app.main:app --reload
+1: Ensure your FastAPI server is running:

-Update the .env file with your database credentials and secret key before running.
+-> uvicorn app.main:app --reload